-For many years we have offered a summer program for the many students who need extra help with literacy and math skills.
+For many years we have offered a summer program for the students who need extra help with their literacy and math skills.
 This year we were blessed to have a new group do an incredible job of running our literacy camp.

 Melinda Upchurch, a resident of Belize and board member of the local Hope Haven heard about our need.
 She operates Love Share (www.love-share.org) which helps children in 7 different countries.
 Love-Share is a non-profit organization founded to come alongside children and locally establish orphanages to provide support and encouragement through educational assistance, connections, hygiene needs, and basic supplies.
 They believe the poverty cycle can be broken through education, so our summer literacy program was a great fit for them.